-It’s time once again for one of my favorite posts: an update of how many people are in the DNA databases!
+It’s time once again for one of my favorite posts: an update of how many people are in the autosomal DNA databases!
 AncestryDNA just announced that they have tested 5 million people!
-(Note: I earn a small commission if you purchase through the links in this post.
-The cost is the same for you.
-Click here for more information.)
 I’ll refer you to Debbie Cruwys Kennett’s excellent blog post about AncestryDNA’s recent sales growth and their expansion into countries outside of the US.

 Also note that both AncestryDNA and FTDNA tests are on sale right now (AncestryDNA through the 15th, FTDNA through the end of August), so their databases should show the effects of those sales in the coming months.